 Place the dates in a small bowl and soak in warm water for 15 minutes or until they are soft.
 Remove the pits.
 Set aside.

 Toast the almonds on the stove in a pan over medium heat.
 Stir them in every 20-30 seconds or swirl the pan to prevent them from burning.
 When the almonds give off their strong aroma, take them from the stove.
 Spread them on the baking sheet and let them cool before grounding.

 When the almonds are cool, put them into the food processor and ground them.

-Roll the dough into 15 grams balls.
-Alternatively, you can divide the dough equally into 10 pieces and roll each into a ball as this recipe makes 10 balls.
+Divide the dough into 10 and roll each into a ball(almost 15 grams).
 Then roll the balls into the shredded coconut.